Driving In Japan: From Obtaining Your License To Navigating The Roads

 Renewing your license

 Your license expires one month after your birthday, two years after it was issued (don’t ask me about the birthday thing, it doesn’t make sense to me either).
 Around this time, you will get a renewal card in the post.
 Your window for renewal is one month before and after your birthday.
-You will have to go to one of the driver’s license centers, pay a fee of around ¥3,000, submit documentation and listen to a lecture on road safety.
+You will have to go to one of the driver’s license centers, pay a fee of around ¥3,000, submit documentation, and listen to a lecture on road safety.
 The plus side is, if you have no traffic violations, you will be upgraded from a green to a blue license, which lasts for three years.
-If these years are violation or accident-free you can get a gold license which lasts for five years and can save you money on your insurance.
+If these years are violation or accident-free you can get a gold license that lasts for five years and can save you money on your insurance.

 If you only want to drive on occasion, renting a car is the best option.
 When I first started to drive in Tokyo, I was impressed at how easy and convenient the rental car process was.
 Although discrimination against foreigners on the basis of nationality is rare, unfortunately, some rental car companies do prefer Japanese driving licenses as opposed to international driving permits so be sure to check.
 There are a number of national companies and independent rental car businesses available, as well as agencies that can help foreigners book.
 Times Car Rental comes recommended as it has an online booking in English and you may be able to drop the car off at a different branch from the one you picked it up at – great for onward journeys!